skeeeon/onvif-nats-gateway/README.md

 ## Support

 For issues and questions:
-- Check the troubleshooting section
+- Review the troubleshooting section above
-- Review application logs
+- Check application logs with `-log-level debug`
+- Test individual components using CLI commands
-- Create an issue with detailed reproduction steps
+- Create an issue with detailed reproduction steps and log output